betteridiot/seqlogo/README.md

     | `"reduced AA"` | `"ACDEFGHIKLMNPQRSTVWYX*-"` |
     | `"ambig AA"` | `"ACDEFGHIKLMNOPQRSTUVWYBJZX*-"` |
     (**Bolded** alphabet names are the most commonly used)
-* `seqLogo` can also render sequence logos in a number of formats:
+* `seqlogo` can also render sequence logos in a number of formats:
     * `"svg"` (default)
     * `"eps"`
     * `"pdf"`